JanssenProject/jans/docs/cedarling/getting-started/python.md

 **6. Perform Authorization**

-Finally, call the `authorize` function to check whether the principals are allowed to perform the specified action on the resource.A
+Finally, call the `authorize` function to check whether the principals are allowed to perform the specified action on the resource.

 ```py
 result = cedarling.authorize_unsigned(request);